geeknik/my-awesome-stars/README.md

 - [sparkle-project/Sparkle](https://github.com/sparkle-project/Sparkle) - A software update framework for macOS
 - [Hammerspoon/hammerspoon](https://github.com/Hammerspoon/hammerspoon) - Staggeringly powerful macOS desktop automation with Lua
 - [keycastr/keycastr](https://github.com/keycastr/keycastr) - KeyCastr, an open-source keystroke visualizer
-- [objective-see/LuLu](https://github.com/objective-see/LuLu) - LuLu is the free macOS firewall
+- [objective-see/LuLu](https://github.com/objective-see/LuLu) - LuLu is the free open-source macOS firewall
 - [objective-see/ReiKey](https://github.com/objective-see/ReiKey) - Malware and other applications may install persistent keyboard "event taps" to intercept your keystrokes.
 ReiKey can scan, detect, and monitor for such taps!
 - [objective-see/OverSight](https://github.com/objective-see/OverSight) - OverSight monitors a mac's mic and webcam, alerting the user when the internal mic is activated, or whenever a process accesses the webcam.
 - [objective-see/Netiquette](https://github.com/objective-see/Netiquette) - Network Monitor
-- [objective-see/KnockKnock](https://github.com/objective-see/KnockKnock) - Enumerate persistently installed software
+- [objective-see/KnockKnock](https://github.com/objective-see/KnockKnock) - Like AutoRuns ...but for macOS!
 - [dineshshetty/iOS-SandBox-Dumper](https://github.com/dineshshetty/iOS-SandBox-Dumper) - SandBox-Dumper makes use of multiple private libraries to provide exact locations of the application sandbox, application bundle and some other interesting information

 ## OpenSCAD